fylein/fyle-interview-intern-backend/README.md

 ## Installation

-1. Fork this repository to your github account
+1. **Please ensure that you don't fork this repository.
+We want your submission to be private to avoid plagiarism**
-2. Clone the forked repository and proceed with steps mentioned below
+2. Clone the repo to your local and ensure you push your code into your own **private repository** on GitHub.

 ### Install requirements